 6. Sugary treats

 My college-age daughter suggests a candy care package.
-If your college student loves retro candy, like Fun Dip or Pop Rocks, you can order their favorites from Candy Crate for an extra special surprise.
+If your college student loves retro candy, like Fun Dip or Pop Rocks, you can order their favorites from Old Time Candy for an extra special surprise.

 Burning the midnight oil is an essential part of college life.
 Make sure your college student gets their caffeine fix by sending gift cards to Starbucks or the local coffee shop.
 If they have a coffee maker in their dorm room, replenish their supply with their favorite coffee, or surprise them with a single-serving coffee maker and pods.
 Don’t forget the chocolate-covered espresso beans!